Felipevhm/m02project/README.md

 npx sequelize db:seed:all
 ```

-7. Start the server:
+7. Ensure your database is running and move to the /src folder before running the system:

     ```bash
-    npm start
+    cd /src
+    ```

+8. Start the server:

+    ```bash
+    nodemon index.js
     ```

 ### API Documentation